Predicting future state for adaptive clinical pathway management: Modeling state transition in clinical domain

 \subsection{Weighted state transition logic}

-The state transition logic presented in this paper is largely inspired by the linear logic.
-It uses the linear implication to express the state change, and also rely on intuitionistic implication to indicate stable truth.
+The state transition logic presented in this paper is largely inspired by linear logic.
+It uses the linear implication to express the state change, and also relies on intuitionistic implication to indicate stable truths.
+Below, we first give an informal introduction to our theory to clarify the idea behind.
+After that we complete our introduction by providing the corresponding definitions.